icanzilb/EasyAnimation/README.md

 This will make the whole chain (e.g. the 4 animations) repeat continuosly.

 If you want to pause between any two animations in the chain - just use the `delay` parameter and it will all just work.

+**Note**: `animateAndChainWithDuration` does not create a serial queue to which you could add animations at any time.
+You schedule your animations once with one call like the example above and it runs on its own, you can't add or remove animations to and from the sequence.

 <a name="stop"></a>